misachi/allocator/README.md

 The library will be installed in the `/usr/local/lib` directory.
 Ensure the user has the right access to `/usr/local/lib` directory

-Ensure you have the right access

-Once installed the header file can be accessed in the usual way: `<alloc.h>`
+Once installed, the header file can be accessed in the usual way: `<alloc.h>`

 # Uninstallation
 ```